 Beth Fisher

-Before starting my PhD, I completed a B.A at NYU majoring in Biology and minoring in Philosophy and German.
+My PhD is from Monash University and I completed a B.A at NYU majoring in Biology and minoring in Philosophy and German.
 At NYU, I founded the Peer Undergraduate Mentoring Program (PUMP) which aims to support women pursuing STEM majors at NYU.
 I then worked as a research associate in the Genetic Medicine Lab at Weill Cornell and in the BioMedical Engineering Imaging Institute at Mount Sinai.
 I received my Masters in Brain and Cognitive Sciences from the University of Amsterdam.

 I am the co-host of Minds Matter, a conversational podcast about psychology, neuroscience and cognitive science, sponsored by M3CS.